 Sharon Drew’s paintings present a landscape of exuberant colour and electric mark-making.
 This new work, created during her residency at Trinity Buoy Wharf, adopts a ‘call and response’ approach to composition.
-Drifter (1) sees a vibrant, distinctive gesture repeat across a static but charged ground.
+Drifter (1) (below) sees a vibrant, distinctive gesture repeat across a static but charged ground.
 Rapid, horizontal streaks of colour are held by a green monument-like rectangle and the gestures appear to move in and out of this space tugging your attention one way and another.
-In contrast On the Turn (5) (overleaf) attempts to contain the energy of a singular gesture against a sea of yellow/green, creating a circular motion endlessly repeating in our view.
+In contrast On the Turn (5) (above) attempts to contain the energy of a singular gesture against a sea of yellow/green, creating a circular motion endlessly repeating in our view.

 Drew’s paintings deliver to us a world in constant flux, a turmoil of colour and action.
 Yet this is not a dark vision, instead a positive and determined celebration of the painters right to colour and expression.
 Life affirming and inviting, Drew invites the viewer to immerse themselves in the process and experience of making a painting.

 © Patrick O’Sullivan, Artist December 2016

 Head of Art Handling, The National Gallery, London